pifou25/documentation/zwave/de_DE/smart_Home_by_Everspring.AN179-0_-_In_Wall_On-Off.md

 -   Marke : SmartHome By Everspring

--   Nom : In Wall On Off
+-   Name : In der Wand An Aus

 -   Hersteller-ID : 96